snowball-dev-group/snowball-bot/CONTRIBUTING.md

 As examples of private modules we put:

-- `shibe channel` - deletes any messages which are `!shib`, useful isn't it?
 - `fs things` - module of our partnered server which syncs subscribers to one role and checks nicknames of the members
 - `count` - counting from one to ∞ to test how many database can store
 - `count v2` - almost same as `count` but requires to calculate next number (15563 + 20 = ?)